Kirsten Dunst: Other ventures

 Dunst supports the Elizabeth Glaser Pediatric AIDS Foundation, for which she helped design and promote a necklace whose sales proceeds went to the Foundation.
 She worked in support of breast cancer awareness, participating in the Stand Up to Cancer telethon in September 2008 in order to raise funds for cancer research.
 On December 5, 2009, she participated in the Teletón in Mexico, in order to raise awareness for cancer treatment and children's rehabilitation.

 Dunst endorsed John Kerry in the 2004 presidential election.
 She supported Barack Obama during the 2008 presidential election, and directed and narrated a documentary, Why Tuesday, about the tradition of voting on Tuesdays and low voter turnout in the United States, to "influence people in a positive way".
 She endorsed Bernie Sanders in the 2020 presidential election.
 In 2011, she acquired German citizenship, which enabled her to "film in Europe without a problem".
 She now holds dual American and German citizenship.

 Acting credits and awards

-Dunst's most acclaimed films according to the review aggregate site Rotten Tomatoes, include Little Women (1994), Spider-Man (2002), Spider-Man 2 (2004), Eternal Sunshine of the Spotless Mind (2004), Melancholia (2011), The Two Faces of January (2014), Hidden Figures (2017), and The Power Of The Dog (2021).
+Dunst's most acclaimed films according to the review aggregate site Rotten Tomatoes include Little Women (1994), Spider-Man (2002), Spider-Man 2 (2004), Eternal Sunshine of the Spotless Mind (2004), Melancholia (2011), The Two Faces of January (2014), Hidden Figures (2017), and The Power of the Dog (2021).

 Dunst has been nominated for four Golden Globe awards: Best Supporting Actress for Interview with the Vampire (1994) and The Power of the Dog, Best Actress for Miniseries or Television Film for Fargo (2015), and Best Actress for Television Series Musical or Comedy for On Becoming a God in Central Florida (2019).
 In August 2019, she received a star on the Hollywood Walk of Fame.
-Dunst was nominated for Best Actress in a Supporting Role for The Power of The Dog in the 2022 Academy Awards.
+Dunst was nominated for Best Actress in a Supporting Role for The Power of the Dog at the 2022 Academy Awards.